tjwilson90/turbo-hearts/README.md

 #### Start Trick

 When a new trick starts, a `start_trick` event will be sent indicating which player makes the lead.
-This event is sent for convenience; the information is imparts can be inferred from other events.

 ```json
 {